Sudarkodi-Muthiah-repo/12weeksAWSworkshopchallenge/Week8/mini-project/Building a Product Catalog web API using Serverless at AWS.md

 ![Lambda Image](Images/update_product_lambda8.png)

->  Note: If you want to double check the updated data, you can go back to DynamoDB and browse items there.
+>  Note: If you want to double-check the updated data, you can go back to DynamoDB and browse items there.

-## Step 2.4 DELETE PRODUCT LAMBDA FUNCTION CREATION
+### Step 2.4 DELETE PRODUCT LAMBDA FUNCTION CREATION
 * Back to your Lambda functions main screen.
 * Choose Create function .
 * Choose  Author from scratch .